 Hebron Colony was the first Christian retreat for alcoholics

-in the entire Southeast and for 66 years has had an outstanding
+in the entire Southeast and has had an outstanding